GoogleCloudPlatform/terraform-provider-cdap/docs/index.md

 An example of the CDAP provider initialized on a GCP Cloud Data Fusion instance:

 ```
+terraform {
+  required_providers {
+    cdap = {
+      source = "GoogleCloudPlatform/cdap"
+      # Pin to a specific version as 0.x releases are not guaranteed to be backwards compatible.
+      version = "0.9.0"
+    }
+  }
+}

 resource "google_data_fusion_instance" "instance" {
   provider = google-beta
   name     = "example"